divvungiellatekno/giellalt.uit.no/infra/infraremake/MakefileNamesAndOrganisation.md

 located in.
 That is, the file `tools/spellcheckers/fstbased/Makefile.am` includes the file `am-shared/tools-spellcheckers-fstbased-dir-include.am`.

-There are a couple of conventions to observe:
+Therer are a couple of conventions to observe:
 1. the target `clean-local:` should always be defined in the local `Makefile.am` - not in the include files; if there is a need to define clean operations in the include files, it should be through the use of the